-Now, then - before we finish off this “How to Use Binance in the US?” tutorial, there’s one more thing that I’d like to talk about.
+Now, then - there's another thing that I’d like to talk about in this “How to Use Binance in the US?” tutorial.
 I’ve mentioned it earlier in the article, and it’s not exactly related to Binance US withdrawal times or its wallet functionality - instead, it has to do with the advanced features of the exchange.

 Reading through the various user feedback online, you’ll notice that there are certain terms being thrown around, quite a bit.
 Concepts such as Binance US futures, Binance US leverage options, and even Binance US margin trading keep coming up, every once in a while!